-According to a US study, contamination of food from just one EDC - Bisphenol A, known as BPA - was estimated to be responsible for 12,404 cases of childhood obesity and 33,863 cases of newly incident coronary heart disease during 2008 [5].
+Contamination of food from just one EDC - Bisphenol A, known as BPA - has been estimated to be responsible for 12,404 cases of childhood obesity and 33,863 cases of newly incident coronary heart disease during 2008 [9].

-Another recent study looking at Europe estimated that BPA in food contact materials and thermal paper was likely responsible for 42,400 obese 4-year-olds (with health costs of 1.54 billion euros per year) [6].
+Another study estimated that BPA in food contact materials and thermal paper was likely responsible for 42,400 obese 4-year-olds in Europe (with health costs of 1.54 billion euros per year) [10].